 This only takes a few minutes and feels refreshing and rejuvenating, especially in the morning.

 You can purchase a dry brush at any drug store for about $5-6 dollars or you can purchase one online.
 Make sure you get one with a long handle and a medium bristle.
-Too soft won’t do anything and to hard of a bristle may be too harsh you’re your skin.
+Too soft won’t do anything and to hard of a bristle may be too harsh on your skin.
 Dry brushing is done right before showering or bath and once a day.
 Make sure you wash your brush once a week with soap and let it dry thoroughly.